QuantEcon/lecture-python-intro/lectures/linear_equations.md

 The prices of these goods are related, so it makes sense to study them together.

-Pencil and paper method become very time consuming with large systems.
+Pencil and paper methods become very time consuming with large systems.

 But fortunately the matrix methods described above are essentially unchanged.